MeanderingProgrammer/render-markdown.nvim/README.md

         right_pad = 0,
         -- Minimum width to use for headings when width is 'block' min_width = 0,
+        -- Determins if a border is added above and below headings border = false,
+        -- Used above heading for border
+        above = '▄',
+        -- Used below heading for border
+        below = '▀',
         -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = {